 - Insanity or mental illness; or

-If you have been accused of a theft crime in Illinois do not hesitate to contact the experienced attorneys at Kost Law.
+If you have been accused of a theft crime in Illinois do not hesitate to contact the experienced attorneys at Kostopoulos Law Group.
 We will review the details of your case, explain your rights, and discuss any defenses that may be available to clear you of the charges.
 We have a track record of successfully helping wrongfully-accused clients fight theft crime charges filed against them.

 720 ILCS 5/16-30